Mainstream Healthcare and Sound Therapy

 This foundation course covers 6 of the core Sound Healing Instruments: Gongs, Himalayan Singing Bowls, Crystal Singing Bowls, Drums, the Voice and Percussion.
 You will learn techniques based on the latest research in using Therapeutic Sound as a Complementary Healthcare Practice.

-The Foundation Certificate in Sound Healing has been assessed and Accredited by the Federation of Holistic Therapists (FHT) and the Complimentary Medical Association (CMA).
+The Foundation Certificate in Sound Healing has been assessed and Accredited by the Federation of Holistic Therapists (FHT).

 Let’s Talk ….
 Contact Craig